The shots fired by Confederate artillery at Fort Sumter in April 1861 echoed as far away as Golden Ridge Plantation in southwestern Aroostook County …

 Emery’s inclusion means that 114 men from Sherman (87.7 percent of the town’s registered voters) donned a Union uniform of some sort.

-Farming in that era was labor intensive, and every member of a farm family played a critical role in planting and harvesting crops, raising and slaughtering livestock, and cutting and splitting firewood to burn in fireplaces or woodstoves to stave off Aroostook’s wintry cold.
+Farming in that era was labor intensive, and every member of a farm family played a critical role in planting and harvesting crops, raising and slaughtering livestock, and cutting and splitting firewood to burn in fireplaces or woodbstoves to stave off Aroostook’s wintry cold.
 Men — husbands, sons, and brothers — could not be spared to fight Confederates in the Deep South, where the 8th Maine Infantry was initially stationed.

 But the Sherman men left for war nonetheless.
-“To the wives, daughters, and sisters was left the hard task of lifting the burdens of care, of working while weeping, of hooping even amid torturing fears, and of praying, when it seemed almost as though God himself were hid behind the awful smoke of battle,” Spooner said.
+“To the wives, daughters, and sisters was left the hard task of lifting the burdens of care, of working while weeping, of hoping even amid torturing fears, and of praying, when it seemed almost as though God himself were hid behind the awful smoke of battle,” Spooner said.

 Sherman women had no time for “idle grief, and perhaps it was better so,” she told her audience.
 Sherman men went away individually, in small groups, and once en masse with Co.
 B, 8th Maine; the town’s dwindling number of residents got used to seeing “women driving the team, holding the plow, or using the axe or hoe as necessity might require,” she said.